jgehrcke/gipc/docs/index.rst

 - Non-blocking I/O is faked via gevent threadpool, leading to a significant messaging performance drop compared to POSIX-compliant systems.

-A nice solution to both problems should be IOCP-based.
-I'd rather not implement this on my own.
-Maybe one day gevent is
-`libuv <https://github.com/joyent/libuv>`_-backed, which would enable us to run the same code on Windows as on POSIX-based systems.
-Going with libuv would merge the strength of the node.js and gevent worlds.
-Denis seems to be `open <https://twitter.com/gevent/status/251870755187478529>`_ to such a transition and the first steps are already
+The optimal solution to both problems would be IOCP-based.
+Maybe one day gevent is `libuv <https://github.com/joyent/libuv>`_-backed, which uses ICOP on Windows and would allow for running the same gevent code on Windows as on POSIX-based systems.
+Furthermore, if gevent went with libuv, the strengths of both, the node.js and the gevent worlds woud be merged.
+Denis, the maintainer of gevent,  seems to be
+`open <https://twitter.com/gevent/status/251870755187478529>`_ to such a transition and the first steps are already
 `done <https://github.com/saghul/uvent>`_.